 Setting up your college dorm room?
-With a little creativity and careful planning, you can organize your dorm and maximize your small space.
+With a little creativity and careful planning, you can organize your dorm and maximize your small space with these decluttering tips.
 Check out these helpful dorm room organization ideas!

 Focus on Multi-Use Furniture